BriggsFisher/UDP-Peer-To-Peer-Network/README.md

 (Tested using Visual Studio Code)
 - In the terminal, cd to where Server.py is installed and run the command python3 Server.py
-- In at least two seperate terminals, cd to where Client.py is installed and run the command python3 Client.py
+- In at least two separate terminals, cd to where Client.py is installed and run the command python3 Client.py
-- **Make sure to append to the varaible on line 5 "clientNumber = 1" to "clientNumber = 2" and so on before running each new client**
+- **Make sure to append to the variable on line 5 "clientNumber = 1" to "clientNumber = 2" and so on before running each new client**

 ## Commands

 After connecting at least two clients you will receive the following prompts in each client's terminal:

 Client number to connect to:
-- Type the number of client connected to the server **that is not your own client number**, Ex: "**2**"
+- Type the number of a client connected to the server **that is not your own client number**, Ex: "**2**"
 - The other client will be sent a connection request

 Connection Request "Client Number"